Armeldt/SQL-RealEstateData/README.md

 My role involved updating the relational database schema and integrating new data from open sources such as DVF (real estate transaction values), INSEE population data, and geographic information.
 I refined the database structure to comply with 3NF standards and implemented the solution using MySQL, generating detailed reports based on SQL queries.

-Key deliverables included a comprehensive data dictionary, a normalized database schema, and a PDF report containing the SQL queries and results.

-You'll fin below the list of data insight required :
+Throughout the project, I developed and executed a series of SQL queries to extract and analyze key metrics from the database, addressing the following objectives:

 - [x] Total number of apartments sold in the first half of 2020.
 - [x] Number of apartment sales by region for the first half of 2020.